 General Risk Assessment Info for Events

 - Access to the building - depending on the timing of the event additional consideration for ingress/egress may be necessary.
-Under normal daily operation the main and rear entrances provide safe access for large groups to the teaching and common areas of the building.
+Under normal daily operation the south and north foyer entrances provide safe access for large groups to the teaching and common areas of the building.
 If an event begins or ends outside of the normal opening hours (or takes place at a weekend etc) special arrangements need to be put in place to ensure suitable safe access is available whilst also ensuring the continued security of the building.

 - Room capacities - these must never be exceeded.
 Furthermore for events for non members of the department/university (e.g. open days) further precautions should be put in place, e.g. a member of the FM team should be on hand to oversee entry/exit to rooms occurs in an orderly fashion and that room capacities are not exceeded.

 - Food preparation - this should be done by an approved source (this will typically be the caterers based in the building but could be an external caterer in which case they need to provide a copy of their appropriate H & S certificate).
 Alternatively food that needs no significant preparation (e.g. shop bought packet foods) can be set out with appropriate care before the event checking it is in date etc.

 - Evacuation procedures - for events such as open days where the attendees are not familiar with the department basic H & S info should be given at the beginning, e.g. making an announcement that in the event of the alarm going off people should leave the building in an orderly fashion following the green running-man symbols on the wall.
 In particular point out the fire exits at the front of the lecture theatres if these are being used, otherwise exit is generally out via the obvious visible exits but up through the core staircases rather than the main mezzanine stairs.
 It should be noted that the assembly point is then in the humanities courtyard beyond the fountain towards the road end of the courtyard.